Raising a Concern?

-• Problems can worsen if you keep quiet, and keeping quiet adds to your own distress.
+• Problems can worsen if you keep quiet, and keeping quiet may add to your own distress.

 • You are not wasting anyone’s time by reporting genuine concerns: it’s better for someone to investigate the possibility that there is abuse, harm or neglect, and be satisfied that someone is safe in 9 out of 10 situations than to wait and allow harm to worsen for one person.

-• Your concern may seem small in itself, but it could be one small piece of a jigsaw that enables others to build up a complete picture and to prevent harm.
+• Your concern may seem small in itself, but it could be one small piece of a puzzle that enables others to build up a complete picture and to prevent harm.

-Any student can get free, independent and confidential advice from the Students' Union Advice Service.
-We won’t judge you, we won’t tell you what to do, and we won’t share information with the University or with others without your agreement unless you or others are at significant risk of harm.
+Any student can get free, independent and confidential advice from the Students’ Union Advice Service.
+We’re here to support you without judgement.
+We won’t tell you what to do, and we won’t share your information with the University or anyone else without your permission, unless there is a serious risk of harm to you or others, or in the circumstances set out in our Confidentiality Policy.

 You may be concerned about another student for any number of reasons: